Project: Nokor Thom

 Since this paper is still drafted, the readers would be advised to ignore any context errors.
 The content is not final and subjected to be reviewed.

 Evidences of new influx of Tartarization in India brought Sakan leadership to take hold of the Indian royal houses.
 Through the new development, the Nanda lost their Sivaite and Buddhist zeal and went back to their Vishnuite devotion.
-The immediate impact was the infiltration of Cholan legacy at Angkor during the reign of Jayavarman IV and later at Ramandesa during the ascending of Kyanzitha at Pagan.
-After the Dynastic crisis, Suryavarman I had made serious attempt to repair the broken relationship with the Chola.
-The infiltration of the Muslim front line into the politic of the Gangetic India forced the Cholan clan to reconcile with the Angkorian court.
-At the same time, the emergence of the Surya legacy of the Botumsurya dynasty was seen making its way into the Angkorian court.
-Continuing the policy of Suryavarman II, the next Angkorian monarchs were trying to incorporate Vishnuism with the cult of Siva-Buddhism Devaraja adopted by the Angkorian court since the foundation of Angkor.
-Motifs displayed at new temples built after Angkor Wat included Vishnuite themes from the epic story of the Mahabharata and the Ramayana.
-Most importantly, we see more and more the depiction of Garuda, the celestial bird symbolizing the carrier of Lord Vishnu.
-In some of the depiction, Garuda was portrayed to attack the Naga king.
+The immediate impact was the infiltration of Cholan legacy at Angkor during the reign of Jayavarman IV and later at Ramandesa during the ascending of Kyanzitha on the Pagan throne.
+After the Dynastic crisis, Suryavarman I had made serious attempt to repair the broken relationship with the Chola who, at the top of their sussess, rejected the Sri Vijayan advance.
+Nevertheless, the lost of battle with the Muslim front line at the Gangetic India forced the Cholan clan to reconcile with the Angkorean court.
+At the same time, the Botumsurya dynasty was seen making its way into the Angkorean court after Suryavarman II usurped the Angkorean throne from his uncle.
+Continuing the policy of Suryavarman II, the next Angkorean monarchs replaced the cult of Siva-Buddhism Devaraja that was adopted by the Angkorean court since the foundation of Angkor with Vishnuism.
+Motifs displayed at new temples that were built after Angkor Wat included Vishnuite themes from the epic story of the Mahabharata and the Ramayana.
+Most importantly, we see more of the Garuda' s depiction representing the celestial bird as the carrier of Lord Vishnu.
+In some of the depiction, Garuda was portrayed to attack the Naga.
 It was reflecting that the new generation of the Nanda who claimed themselves belonging to the Botumsurya dynasty lost most of their faith in Sivaism.
-In consequence, the cult of Devaraja suffered the most from the new development as internal crisis took the upper hand of the Angkorian court.
-Through military mean, Jayavarman VII could bring order back to Angkor for the last time.
-It was the last breath of power that would render Angkor into becoming a powerful empire again before its final collapse.
-Conforming to the fact that the history would repeat itself, Angkor would suffer next the same fate that the Middle Eastern Jerusalem did under King Solomon.
+As internal crisis took the upper hand of the Angkorean court, the cult of Devaraja was abandoned as each faction sought to resolve the conflict through military mean.
+Conforming to the fact that history repeats itself again, Angkor would suffer next the same fate that the Middle Eastern Jerusalem had been under the ruling of King Solomon ' s lineage.
+Spending most of his time in battlefield, Jayavarman VII brought order back for the last time during his reign at Angkor.
+It was the last breath of power that rendered Angkor into becoming a powerful empire again before its final collapse.

 When the Bharata Rashu Samvuddhi revolted against S. M. Yasovarman and stormed the royal palace (vrah mandira) all fled.
 The king emerged from hiding and fought.